Teaching Narrative Writing Tips and Activities

 Let’s begin… Start by teaching WHAT narrative writing is.

-First, we are going to kick off our writing unit with teaching WHAT narrative writing is and how it’s different from the other big writing pieces.
-Since it is one of the three types of writing pieces, it’s important for students to really understand what goes into personal narratives and fictional narratives.
-The big components I’m going to talk about in this blog post (focused towards K-4) is introduction, events (we will get more in detail later), and conclusion.
-It’s important that students understand all the pieces of that before they try writing their own.
+First, we are going to kick off our writing unit by teaching WHAT narrative writing is and how it’s different from the other big writing pieces.
+Since it is one of the three types of writing pieces, it’s important for students to understand what goes into personal narratives and fictional narratives.
+The big components I’m going to talk about in this blog post (focused on K-4) is an introduction, events (we will get more in detail later), and a conclusion.
+Students must understand all the pieces of that before they try writing their own.

 It is also important for students to recognize the difference between personal narratives and fictional narratives.
-Since they’re going to be asked to write both types of narrative writing pieces throughout their units (links below), it’s important they know what goes into each one.
+Since they’re going to be asked to write both types of narrative writing pieces throughout their units (links below), they must know what goes into each one.

 Now it’s time to teach about big events and small moments.
 When you’re teaching narrative writing, it gets tricky for younger students to differentiate between big events that happened and smaller moments within those moments.
 For example, a big event would be taking a trip to Disney World.
 But focusing on a smaller moment within that event could be meeting Cinderella or riding the new Avatar roller coaster.
 This helps students focus in on writing more specific details, feelings, and actions when they’re writing their narratives.